 One of the key benefits of the missile having an active RF seeker is that it removes the need for a fire control radar, of critical importance against saturation attacks.
 It also has the added benefit of reducing complexity, cost and weight.
 It is this feature that is one of Sea Ceptor’s most attractive features in the export market.

 It should be remembered that the FLAADS requirement specified the word area, CAMM is not a point defence weapon.

-It is reported that each missile in its sealed canister will have a shelf life of ten years and although MBDA claims it can be quad packed in either a SYLVER or Mk 41 launcher current images suggest they will be installed on Type 26 in a bespoke low-cost launcher, which does make a lot of sense.
+It is reported that each missile in its sealed canister will have a shelf life of ten years and although MBDA claims it can be quad packed in either an SYLVER or Mk 41 launcher, they are installed in Type 26 and Type 23 in a bespoke low-cost launcher.

 Rafael describe MIC4AD as;